g-yui/ScreamGUI/README.md

 # Acknlowledgments
 Acidicoala for the invaluable help provided.

-Icon designed by Freepik from Flaticon
+Icon designed by Freepik from Flaticon.